react-navigation/react-navigation.github.io/versioned_docs/version-5.x/auth-flow.md

 - `SignIn` screen is only defined if `userToken` is `null` (user is not signed in)
 - `Home` screen is only defined if `userToken` is non-null (user is signed in)

-This takes advantage of a new feature in React Navigation: being able to dynamically define and alter the screen definitions of a navigator based on props or state.
-The example shows stack navigator, but you can use the same approach with any navigator.

 Here, we're conditionally defining one screen for each case.
 But you could also define multiple screens.
 For example, you probably want to define password reset, signup, etc screens as well when the user isn't signed in.
 Similarly for the screens accessible after sign in, you probably have more than one screen.
 We can use `React.Fragment` to define multiple screens:

 ```js